 Once you are sure the soil type, lighting, heat level, nutrient and moisture acquisition needs of your plant are all being met, it is time to investigate other causes of jasmine plant problems.
 Foliar problems are common with jasmine plants because they like to live where temperatures are warm and slightly humid.
 These conditions are most favorable for a variety of fungal diseases.

 The most common diseases of jasmine are blight, rust and Fusarium wilt, all of which affect numerous other varieties of plants.
 These are primarily diseases of the leaves and stems which leave necrotic areas, discolored halos or patches, wilted leaves, streaked stems and occasionally spread to young vegetation.
-Treating jasmine plant diseases from fungal issues requires a fungicide or baking powder and water spray.
+Treating jasmine plant diseases from fungal issues requires a fungicide or baking soda and water spray.
 Prevention is more crucial because once the fungal spores are active, they are difficult to get rid of.
 Avoid overhead watering and allow plenty of circulation around the plant to help reduce the chances of fungal issues.

 Root knot galls also cause leaves to drop and discolor but mostly this is due to the damage of the nematodes, which are munching away on their roots.
 The larvae are very difficult to remove once entrenched but you can try a soil drench with an appropriate insecticide.
 Otherwise, only buy resistant varieties of jasmine.